 - 14.1 The complainant needs to write to the Clerk to the Governors or CEO as directed by the Head giving details of the complaint. - 14.2 The Clerk to the Governors should write to the complainant acknowledging receipt of the written request for the complaint to be heard.
 This acknowledgement must be sent within 5 school working days and should inform the complainant of the arrangements for hearing the complaint within 20 school term time days of receiving it.
 The letter should explain that the complainant has the right to submit any further documents relevant to the complaint.
 These must be received within 5 school working days of the date of the hearing to allow adequate time for the documents to be circulated. - 14.3 No person involved at this stage should have previous involvement in the complaint. - 14.4 The Governors' appeal hearing is the last school-based stage of the complaints process, and is not convened to merely rubber-stamp previous decisions. - 14.5 Individual complaints would not be heard by the whole Local Governing Body at any stage, as this could compromise the impartiality of any hearing set up for disciplinary purposes against a member of staff following a serious complaint. - 14.6 The Local Governing Body may nominate a number of members with delegated powers to hear complaints at that stage, and set out its terms of reference.
-These include: - drawing up its procedures; - hearing individual appeals; - making recommendations on policy as a result of complaints. - .
-13.7 The Chair or CEO will typically chair the Complaints Panel, but in their absence the panel can be drawn from the nominated members and may consist of three or five Governors.
+These include: - drawing up its procedures; - hearing individual appeals; - making recommendations on policy as a result of complaints.

+14.7 The Chair or CEO will typically chair the Complaints Panel, but in their absence the panel can be drawn from the nominated members and may consist of three or five Governors.
 In this case the panel may choose their own Chair.
 One member of the panel will be independent of the management and running of the school.
+A local governor from another school within the trust would count as an 'independent' person (as long as they have no conflict of interest or prior knowledge of the complaint).
+A MAT trustee would not count, as they have oversight of, and ultimate responsibility for, that school.

-.
-13.8 If the complaint is about the Head a hearing by the CEO or Chair of Governors becomes Stage Two.
+14.8 If the complaint is about the Head a hearing by the CEO or Chair of Governors becomes Stage Two.
 If the complainant is unhappy, he/she needs to write to the Clerk of Governor whereupon a panel of three to five governors (not previously involved) will hear the complaint.
 Their decision will be final.